Jamf-Concepts/wallpaper-designer/README.md

 You can send multiple commands to your devices.
 For example, you might set a lock screen image that includes a QR code to the Lock Screen, and then send the same image without the QR code to the home screen.

 In a shared-use/cart environment, people often apply their branding to both.
-For individual-user devices, if any of the wallpapers is managed, it's usually just the Lock Screen.
+For individual-user devices, if either of the wallpapers is managed, it's often just the lock screen.

 **Scope:**

 Use the Scope button select the device(s) you wish to target.
 If you select *Group* or *One Device*, a list of filterable options will appear.
+For example, you might have a group configured for each school and might want to deploy a different background image to each.
+Or you might be setting up batches of new devices for classroom carts and have a smart group that shows all the devices that were enrolled that day.

 ![Select](./images/select.png "Select")

 **The "Set Background" button:**

 The app will send your request to Jamf Pro when you click this button.
 A dialog summarizing the operation will appear once the app finishes communicating with Jamf Pro.

 Information about the process can be viewed in the app log, available by typing command + L, or from the menu bar, View → Logs Folder.

 ## Locking the Wallpaper Down